emtseng/moody-tunes/README.md

 ## To-dos:

-Future versions of this hackathon project will:
+Future versions will:

-- Authenticate with OAuth, or another more secure protocol
+- Authenticate more securely
 - Pull Spotify audio features (metrics like danceability, valence, mood) and visualize this data as separate cards
 - Add a third dimension to the sentimentagram to incorporate the magnitude of each data point
 - Allow users to track sentimentagrams over multiple songs, to visualize the sentiment arc of a playlist, or a day's worth of tunes